 Just don’t be the last one there having to prise your child’s nails out the door frame because they don’t want to leave!

-Want to host a party that husbands and wives are fighting each other to attend?
-Now you’ve turned those loose acquaintances into your friends, recommend they have a Sprog & Sprocket party next year or even better, host one yourself!
+Want to host a child’s birthday party that husbands and wives are fighting each other to attend?
+Now that you’ve turned those acquaintances into friends using the stealth tips above, recommend they have a Sprog & Sprocket soft play party next year or even better, host one yourself!

 There you have it.
 Your bulletproof, heavily-researched guide to surviving a last-minute child’s birthday party!